softnet-devlop/inPHR-BAND-Terms/README.md

 - Basic profile information (name, email)

 ### Purpose of Data Use
-- To provide health insights and personalized wellness reports
+- To visualize health data in charts
 - To improve app performance and user experience

 ### Data Sharing